 - 3. Use the cardboard template from your hardware box and the pilot bit provided to drill pilot holes for the metal plates before screwing them onto the rafter supports.
 This will ensure that the plates are properly positioned and the screws are offset so they do not hit each other. - 4.
-Using a 1⁄4" hex driver, attach the mending plates and angle brackets to the rafter supports with the hex head screws provided (in hardware box).
-Be sure to drive the screws in straight to avoid having the heads pop off. - 5.
-Once all of the rafter supports have the hardware mounted to them, stand them up under each rafter and make sure the rafter is centered between the lattice wall crotches.
-Note: It is helpful to place a 1" block against the drip edge to ensure proper positioning of the rafter support.
-Have one person drill pilot holes while another installs the screws to secure the rafter support to the floor. - 6.
-Once the rafter support has been anchored to the floor make sure it is plumb and secure it to the rafter.
-Be sure to drill pilot holes before driving in the screws. - Repeat for all rafter supports.
+Using a 1/4" hex driver, attach the mending plates and angle brackets to the rafter supports with the hex head screws provided (in hardware box).
+Be sure to drive the screws in straight to avoid having the heads pop off.